splaisan/GenomicConsensus/doc/VariantCallerFunctionalSpecification.rst

 ````````````````
 ``variantCaller`` requires two input files:

-- A file of reference-aligned reads in PacBio's standard BAM format;
+- A sorted file of reference-aligned reads in `PacBio's standard BAM format`_;
-- A FASTA file that has been processed by ReferenceUploader.
+- A FASTA file adhering to `PacBio's FASTA file conventions`_

-The tool's output is formatted in the GFF format, as described in (how
-to link to other file?).
-External tools can be used to convert the
-GFF file to a VCF or BED file---two other standard interchange formats
-for variant calling.

-The input file is the main argument to ``variantCaller``, while the output
+The input file is the main argument to ``variantCaller``, while the
-file is provided as an argument to the ``-o`` flag.
-For example,
+output files are provided as arguments to the ``-o`` flag.
+For
+example,

 ::

-        variantCaller aligned_subreads.bam -r lambda.fa  -o variants.gff
+        variantCaller aligned_subreads.bam -r lambda.fa  -o myVariants.gff -o myConsensus.fasta

 will read input from ``aligned_subreads.bam``, using the reference
-``lambda.fa``, and send output to the file ``variants.gff``.
-The
+``lambda.fa``, and send variant call output to the file
+``myVariants.gff``, and consensus output to ``myConsensus.fasta``.
-extension of the filename provided to the ``-o`` flag is meaningful,
+The extension of the filename provided to the ``-o`` flag is
-as it determines the output file format.
-The file formats presently
+meaningful, as it determines the output file format.
+The file formats
-supported, by extension, are
+presently supported, by extension, are

 ``.gff``
-        PacBio GFFv3 variants format
+        PacBio GFFv3 variants format; convertable to VCF or BED.

 ``.fasta``
         FASTA file recording the consensus sequence calculated for each reference contig